argenisosorio/go-hello-world/README.md

-# Example of hello world in Go or Goland language
+# Example of hello world in Go or Golang language

 Make sure you have the Go language installed.